ellenary/chatblocks-counter/README.md

 #### Example of custom command usage
 EverydaygamerM has a Cyrillic command for a mod who frequently switch between English and Russian on their keyboard and might forget to switch back to English before using the command.

-## Contact
-You can continue to make this block more and more complicated as you wish.
-Instafluff has made something truly special with ChatBlocks.
-If you need help, please feel free to ping me **@ellenary#6457** in Instafluff's #chatblocks channel on Discord (Time zone: MST, GMT/UTC-7 year round no DST).
-Frankly, others there may be able to help you better than I could!
 ## Thank You
 The ChatBlocks Counter has been an ongoing labor of love from August 2020 to April 2021.
 I would like to say thanks to **Instafluff** for making ChatBlocks, Kari (**Micromuffin**) for inspiring the subtraction feature, Alec (**Gemini_24**) for inspiring condensing the blocks down since the original multiple counter featured hundreds of blocks, **InformaTheMusic** for helping me figure out how to use the JSON blocks and work out initial counter bugs, and **JupiterZky** for inspiring the method that finally worked for counting multiple things.
 Without them this counter would not exist or have the functionality it does.